Chalandi/Blinky_Pico2_dual_core_nosdk/README.md

 ## Details on the Application

-The application boots from the secondary boot-loader (SBL) at the start location.
-This low-level startup boots through core 0.
-Core 0 then starts up core 1 (via a specific protocol).
+This low-level startup boots through core 0 which then starts up core 1 (via a specific protocol).
 Core 1 subsequently carries out the blinky application, while core 0 enters an endless, idle loop.

-Low-level initialization brings the CPU up to full speed at $133~MHz$.
-Hardware settings such as wait states have seemingly been set by the boot-loader.
+Low-level initialization brings the CPU up to full speed at $150~MHz$.
+Hardware settings such as wait states have seemingly been set by the bootloader.

-The blinky LED show utilizes the green user LED on `port25`.

 ## Building the Application

-Build on `*nix*` is easy using an installed `gcc-arm-none-eabi` or/and `riscv32-unknown-elf`
+Build on `*nix*` is easy using an installed ARM compiler `gcc-arm-none-eabi` or/and RISC-V compiler `riscv32-unknown-elf`

 Build an ARM binary using the following command: